jborean93/ansibug/README.md

 While I've strived to remove any deadlocks that might cause a deadlock when debugging a task there are still some that exist.
 There's not much that can be done about this expect to try and write a bit more defensive code to ensure a failure is recoverable and the Ansible playbook can continue to run on a failure.
 In the event of a deadlock, the simplest solution is to kill the `ansible-playbook` process that was spawned.

-# TODO

-While this is a POC there are a few outstanding things I am hoping to do before actually releasing this as a plugin.

-* Cleanup the code and remove the duplication
-* Sort out handler and `meta` task logic
-* Have the strategy inject itself over the existing `linear`, `free`, something else if possible, currently only `linear` works